-Some even believe this is an example of racism and sexism due to the fact that Jackson is a black woman and Timberlake is a white man.
-I don't believe it's that simple.
-After all, it was Janet's halftime show.
+Some even believe this is the result of racism and sexism due to the fact that Jackson is a Black woman and Timberlake is a white man.
+I'm not in a position to know if that was the case.
+However, it was Janet's halftime show.
 She was the headliner and she took responsibility by claiming it was her idea.

-I'm not claiming to know whether or not racism was a motive behind Les Moonves' reported actions.
-It would be hard to believe, however, considering he's married to an Asian woman.
-What I am saying, is that a group of white male corporate heads aren't enough to steamroll over a black female pop star, racist or not.
+Again, I don't know if racism was a motive behind Les Moonves' reported actions.
+However, I have a hard time believing that a group of white male corporate heads can destroy a Black female pop star.
 If that were true, there would be no Aretha Franklin, Tina Turner, Whitney Houston, Diana Ross, Chaka Khan, Donna Summer, or Beyoncé.

 Don't get me wrong, I think it was unfair for Jackson to be blacklisted.
 What she did (accident or not) wasn't enough to justify a blacklist of that level.
 Some say the halftime show wasn't something children should've been exposed to.
 I feel there are worse things that a child could be exposed to than a nipple for a brief second on prime time television.